walker84837/block-biter/README.md

 ## Configuration

-The game configuration is managed via a `config.json` file.
+The game settings are managed via a `config.json` file.
 Example:
 ```json
 {
   "maxfps": 60,